-Since its inception as the Strictly Stock Division, what is now the Monster Energy NASCAR Cup Series has evolved into one of the most popular sports in the world.
-In the beginning, the race cars were driven off the street and onto the track, but as safety technology advanced, changes were made to cars, as the racing machines of today are more complicated and technological than ever.
+Since its inception as the Strictly Stock Division, what is now the NASCAR Cup Series has evolved into one of the most popular sports in the world.
+In the beginning, race cars were driven off the street and onto the track, but as safety technology advanced, changes were made as the racing machines of today are more complicated and technological than ever before.
 NASCAR has grown with the series from the small organization formed on the sands of Daytona Beach to a thriving sport.

-Below are some key milestones in the history of NASCAR:
+Below are some key milestones in NASCAR's history:

 FEBRUARY 15, 1948 – NASCAR runs its first race in Daytona Beach at the beach road course.
 Red Byron wins in a Ford.

 JUNE 19, 1949 – The first NASCAR “Strictly Stock” (current NASCAR Cup Series) race is held at Charlotte Fairgrounds Speedway.
 Jim Roper wins the race, Bob Flock wins the first pole and Sara Christian, who finishes 14th, is credited as the first woman to race in NASCAR’s premier division.

 OCTOBER 16, 1949 – Red Byron wins the first NASCAR Strictly Stock championship.

 1959 – Jim France, son of Bill France Sr., joins the staff at International Speedway Corporation (ISC).
 He worked in all phases of operation in his early years of the company and moved up to serve as vice chairman/executive vice president of NASCAR before ultimately being named Chairman.